Practical & Academic Research Committee:

 Candace Stewart-Smith (she/her) is the Director of the Centre for Experiential and Career Education at the University of the Fraser Valley (UFV) in the traditional Territory of the Stó:lō Nation.
 Prior to her time at UFV, she was the Manager of Graduate and Postgraduate Career Education at the University of Waterloo.
 She has previously worked extensively in the areas of international student support and development, programming for first-generation racialized students, and intercultural education and training at the University of Guelph and Wilfrid Laurier University.
 Candace holds a MEd in student affairs from Wilfrid Laurier University and MSc and BSc degrees from the University of Guelph.

-Sophie Turner is a seasoned professional with a diverse background spanning 25+ years in innovation, marketing, business development, entrepreneurship advising, executive coaching and career coaching.
+Sophie Turner is a seasoned professional with a diverse background spanning 25+ years in innovation, marketing business development, entrepreneurship advising, executive coaching and career coaching.
 She brings extensive experience in value creation and developing talent within corporate and academic environments.
-Sophie designs and implements career-focused education and experiential learning programs for various working professional programs at Smith.
-Her specialty in this space is working with students – business leaders, entrepreneurs, and dated storytellers – in need of disruption to reframe, shape and innovate to find their new brand value to align with their career aspirations and personal visions.
+Sophie designs and implements career-focused education and experiential learning initiatives for various working professionals.
+Her specialty lies in empowering business leaders, entrepreneurs and seasoned storytellers who are ready for disruption.
+She guides them to reframe their narratives, shape their unique value propositions and innovate their approaches, enabling them to discover new brand value that aligns with their career aspirations and personal visions.

 She holds an undergraduate degree from the University of Toronto and a Master of Management in Innovation and Entrepreneurship (MMIE) from Queen’s University.
 Sophie is passionately working towards establishing a new ecosystem to support young adults in their journey towards mental wellness.
-During the early stages of her MMIE design thinking process, she could often be found using her dining room window as an ideation whiteboard, covering it with post-it notes.
+During the early stages of her design thinking process for new programs or initiatives, Sophie can often be found transforming her dining room window as an ideation whiteboard, covering it with post-it notes.

 Darrell Cole, BrickStorming, Winnipeg, MB (Co-Chair)